LRLNLP/website/content/en/Call for papers/index.md

 - **Full papers** should not exceed **8 pages** (plus unlimited number of pages for references and ethics/broader impact statement)
 - **Short papers**: should not exceed **4 pages** (plus unlimited number of pages for references and ethics/broader impact statement)
-- All submissions should be prepared using **the current ACL templates** (see the conference page: https://ranlp.org/ranlp2025/index.php/submissions )
+- All submissions should be prepared using **the current ACL templates**: https://ranlp.org/ranlp2025/index.php/submissions
 - Papers should be submitted through SoftConf: https://softconf.com/ranlp25/LowResNLP2025